openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 There may be unintended second or third order effects, which is why minimal disclosure is crucial.

 Multiple Credentials can be linkable via claim data, identifiers, and other credential metadata.
-Batch issuance can solve this potential privacy issue, enabling each issued credential to only be used once.
+Using an issued credential only once can help avoid some of these concerns for some credential formats.
+Batch issuance can be used by the wallet to obtain multiple copies of a credential.

 An Issuer normally should not learn where an End-User uses a Credential.
 The Wallet should take care to not include information in the Authorization Request that may leak this information in an ad-hoc issuance scenario (e.g., a `state` value that contains clear-text session information or a `redirect_uri` that encodes this information).